 - Are connected to an Early Alert system activated when a Scholar begins to struggle

-- Are provided with Pre- and Post-Transfer Support, including waived transfer fees at MSU
+- Are provided with Pre- and Post-Transfer Support from MSU Denver and CU Denver transfer specialists and waived transfer fees

 The results are amazing and proof positive that the combination of support services, scholarship support and college commitment lead to significant, measurable results for our students.

-- 71% of participants who transfer are on track to complete a bachelor’s degree within 6 years
+- 85% of participants who transfer are on track to complete a bachelor’s degree within 5 years, and 93% are on track to graduate within 6 years.

-The SEED program is a primary example of effective, outcome-oriented DSF college success efforts.
-Best practices established through this program have been replicated by other DSF programs, the Colorado Opportunity Scholarship Initiative, and the Colorado Challenge.
+- The SEED program is a primary example of effective, outcome-oriented DSF college success efforts.
+Best practices established through this program have been replicated by other programs, including the Colorado Opportunity Scholarship Initiative.